Quickstart: Change the project visibility, public or private

 Choose the Azure DevOps logo to open Projects.
 Then choose Admin settings.

 Choose the Policy page, and select On for Allow public projects.

 Make a private project public, or a public project private

 Choose Project Settings in the sidebar.

-To switch from private to public, choose the Public icon.
+To switch from private to public, choose Public from the Visibility menu of options.

-To switch from public to private, choose the Private icon.
+To switch from public to private, choose Private from the Visibility menu of options.